secretstartups/handbook/content/handbook/people-group/offboarding/faq.md

 ## Canada

 If you are a Canada-based team member, your benefits will cease on your last day of work.
 There may be options to convert elements of your benefit plan to individual coverage, without medical questions.
-You can contact the insurance company (Canada Life), or our brokers (SC Insurance), and plan Admin App (Collage) noted below for more information about your options.
-These options are typically available for only a limited period of time after your coverage terminates (typically either 30 or 60 days).

-Canada Life: call 800.957.9777 and additional information is found [here](https://www.greatwestlife.com/common/contact/phone-directory.html)
-SC Insurance: email `info@scinsurance.ca` or call 416.259.1166.
-Collage: email `benefits.admin@collage.c`o or call 800.651.9632.

-If there are any issues that they cannot help with, please contact the Total Rewards team by emailing `total-rewards@gitlab.com`.
+Please see the [Offboarding Section](/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/#offboarding-gitlab) of the Canada Benefits Handbook page for more information.

+## Spain

+See the [Spain Benefits page of the Handbook](/handbook/entity/iberia-srl-spain/#medical-plans) for details on the possibility of converting your benefits to individual coverage.

 ## Other